MECLabTUDA/NCALab/README.md

 # NCALab

-NCALab is a framework designed to simplify the creation and analysis of Neural Cellular Automata (NCA) implementations.
+`NCALab` is a framework designed to facilitate the creation and analysis of Neural Cellular Automata (NCA) implementations.
+NCAs are a new type of Artificial Neural Network model that operates on a grid of cells in multiple iterations.
-With NCALab, users can effortlessly explore various applications, including image segmentation, classification, and synthesis.
+With NCALab, users can effortlessly explore various applications of NCA, including image segmentation, classification, and synthesis.
+The models are documented, unit-tested and type-checked and can be modified in a streamlined fashion.

+For more information on NCAs, check out our curated [Awesome List](https://github.com/MECLabTUDA/awesome-nca) and our [NCA Tutorial](https://github.com/MECLabTUDA/NCA-tutorial).

 ![docs](https://github.com/MECLabTUDA/NCAlab/actions/workflows/docs.yml/badge.svg)
 ![python-package](https://github.com/MECLabTUDA/NCAlab/actions/workflows/python-package.yml/badge.svg)